phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-tools/doc-cart.md

 - Add a single member:

-    1. Go to the left sidebar and click on "person and family", and then "display all members", one will get the members list where they'll be able to add one or several persons in the cart via the ad'hoc icon
+    1. Go to the left sidebar and click on "Peope & Family", and then "Meta Search Engine", one will get the members list where they'll be able to add one or several persons in the cart via the ad'hoc icon
     2. or enter the person's name in the search sidebar.
   		* when the name can be seen the button "add to cart" will appear
 		* if the person is not already in the cart, they will be added.